mi3nts/BM3/README.md

 Raw data from these systems can be read, aligned, and merged into aggregate dataset using __BM3__.

+__Note:__ Library has been developed and tested on MAC/Linux OS, thus some functionalities may not readily work in Windows Environment

 ## Quickstart

 __BM3__ is designed to be mobile and easy to use.
 To get started complete the following steps: